Revelation 4:9

 Him, and at least there have always been a few on the earth who have had faith.

 The prayers of these few are very precious to God.
-According to Rev. 5:8 the
+According to Revelation 5:8

-prayers of believers are in constant remembrance before the throne of God.
-They
+the prayers of believers are in constant remembrance before the throne of God.

-are mentioned as being in golden vials because gold is a precious metal.
-The
+They are mentioned as being in golden vials because gold is a precious metal.

-Don’t you also like to hear from someone that you love?
+you not also like to hear from someone that you love.

 Notice the things that are in the very

-presence of God in heaven as described in Rev. 5:8-9: a book, prayers, and the
+presence of God in heaven as described in Revelation 5:8-9: a book, prayers,

-singing of praises to God.
-If you want your church services to be more like
+and the singing of praises to God.
+If you want your church services to be more

 opened and its wonders revealed, prayers, and the singing of praises to God.